Turing degree spectra of differentially closed fields

+In our simple example, we have a language with two sorts $A$ and $F$, and three unary function symbols $\pi_1,\pi_2:F\to A$, and $S:F\to F$.
+Our theory $T$ includes axioms saying that $A$ is infinite, the map $(\pi_1,\pi_2):F\to A^2$ is onto, $\pi_i\circ S=\pi_i$, and $S$ is a permutation of $F$ with no cycles.
 This $T$ is complete and has quantifier elimination.
-Its prime model consists of a countable set $A$ with one $\Z$-chain $F_{ab}$ (under $S$) in $F$ for each pair $(a,b)\in A^2$.
-(Here $F_{ab}$ is the preimage of $(a,b)$ under the map $(\pi_1,\pi_2)$, and is called the \emph{fiber above} $(a,b)$.)
-It is clear that every permutation of $A$ extends to an automorphism of the prime model, and so $A$ is a set of indiscernibles, in this model and also in every other model of $T$.
+Its prime model consists of a countable set $A$ with one $\Z$-chain $F_{ab}$ (under $S$) in $F$ for each pair $(a,b)\in A^2$. ($F_{ab}$ is the preimage $(\pi_1,\pi_2)^{-1}(a,b)$ and is called the \emph{fiber above} $(a,b)$.)
+Every permutation of $A$ extends to an automorphism of the prime model, and so $A$ is a set of indiscernibles, in this model and also in every other model of $T$.

 The type over $a$ and $b$ of a single element $x$ of the fiber $F_{ab}$ is isolated by the formula $(\pi_1(x)=a~\&~\pi_2(x)=b)$.
 However, over one realization $c$ of this type, the type of a new element of $F_{ab}$ (not in the $\Z$-chain of $c$) over $a$, $b$, and $c$ is not isolated.
-This makes the type of $x$ over $a$ and $b$ an example of an \emph{eventually non-isolated type}: over sufficiently many realizations of itself, it becomes non-isolated.
+This makes the type of $x$ over $a$ and $b$ an example of an \emph{eventually non-isolated type}: over sufficiently many realizations of itself, the generic realization of the type is non-isolated.